superDross/pdVCF/README.md

 # pdVCF
-Manipulate a VCF as a Pandas DataFrame
+Convert and manipulate a VCF file as a MultiIndexed Pandas DataFrame

 ### Example Usage
 ```python3